Visit us in Washington, D.C.

 The United States Capitol is among the most architecturally symbolic buildings in the world and the new Capitol Visitor Center offers the public an opportunity to tour this historic structure.
 The Capitol is open to the public for guided tours only.
 Tours are conducted from 8:50 am to 3:30 pm Monday through Saturday.
 The Capitol building is open on all Federal holidays except Thanksgiving, Christmas Day, and New Years Day.

-You can book advance tickets online at the U.S. Capitol Visitor Center website or by contacting my office.
+You can book advance tickets online at the U.S. Capitol Visitor Center website or by contacting Congressman Larson's office.
 A limited number of same-day passes are available each day at the Information Desks in Emancipation Hall on the lower level of the Visitor Center.

-Please stop by my office in 1501 Longworth House Office Building to pick up passes if you would like to visit the gallery of the House of Representatives.
+Please stop by Congressman Larson's office in 1501 Longworth House Office Building to pick up passes if you would like to visit the gallery of the House of Representatives.
 Visiting the House gallery is separate from the Capitol tour.

 Information about tours for the disabled is available from the Congressional Special Services Office at 202-224-4048 (voice) or 202-224-4049 (TDD).